Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Experimental Setup

 \section{Experimental Setup}

 We use two publicly available datasets.
 MNIST is used for efficient baseline tests, and we then extend our experiments to use the MIMIC-CXR-JPG \cite{johnson2019mimicjpg}.
-We investigate a wide breadth of different model architectures, explanation methods, and training variations.
+We investigate a wide breadth of different model architectures, explanation methods, and training variations\footnote{Code to reproduce our experiments can be found at \href{https://github.com/mattswatson/agree-to-disagree}{https://github.com/mattswatson/agree-to-disagree}}.
+For both datasets, we use the recommended train/test/val splits.
+For reproducibility, the specific hyperparameters used for each experiment can be found in the Supplementary Material.

-\textbf{MNIST Experiments:} We experimented with the following variations: \textbf{1) MLP} with two hidden layers of sizes 412 and 512 respectively and a dropout layer, \textbf{2) Small-CNN}, a convolutional neural network with 1 convolutional layer with kernel size 3, followed by a max pooling and fully connected layer, \textbf{3) CNN} with two convolutional layers with kernel size 3, using max pooling and fully connected layers in between, and \textbf{4) SVM} with RBF kernel.
+\textbf{MNIST Experiments:} We experimented with the following variations: \textbf{1) MLP} with two hidden layers of sizes 412 and 512 respectively and a dropout layer, \textbf{2) Small-CNN}, a convolutional neural network of 1 convolutional layer with kernel size 3, followed by a max pooling and fully connected layer, \textbf{3) CNN} two convolutional layers with kernel size 3, using max pooling and fully connected layers in between, \textbf{4) GaborNet}, a Small-CNN network with the first convolutional layer restricted to use Gabor filters (the exact parameters of these filters are learned by the network) \cite{bai2019training}, \textbf{5) ResNet18} \cite{he2016deep} with the first convectional layer modified to take 1 channel inputs and the final output layer to have an output size of 10, and \textbf{6) SVM} with RBF kernel.
 We also train two ensemble models: \textbf{1) ADP ensemble} \cite{pang2019improving} using the default hyperparameters and consisting of 10 ResNet sub-models, and \textbf{2) Hyperensemble} a hyper-batch ensemble \cite{wenzel2020hyperparameter} using the default hyperparameters with 3 sub-models.